Seanpaulsalazar/Ernies-Auto-Parts-Analysis/README.md

 # Ernies-Auto-Parts-Analysis
 I run the sales side of Ernie’s Auto Parts, a small B2B wholesale auto parts business supplying collision and body shops in the LA area.
-The business has been in my comtrol since January 2024, since then I’ve managed the accounts and vendor relationships since 2024.
+The business has been in my control since January 2024, since then I’ve managed the accounts and vendor relationships since 2024.

 Since I started tracking things closely, the accounts have brought in over $300,000 combined through mid 2026.
 One account makes up most of that now, close to 80% of this year’s revenue, which came from just showing up consistently and doing right by them over time, not from any kind of aggressive sales push.